Back to blog

 What the exam is actually testing

 The questions look like this: "A stakeholder asks the Development Team to add a high-priority feature mid-Sprint.
 What should the Scrum Master do?"
-You won't find that answer by searching the Scrum Guide for "mid-Sprint changes."
+You won't find that answer by searching the Scrum Guide for "mid-Sprint changes".
 You need to understand why Sprints are timeboxed, what the Scrum Master's accountability actually means, and how to protect the team's focus while still respecting the stakeholder's concern.

-Exam details: 80 questions, 60 minutes, 85% pass mark.
-Cost: $200 USD (~£160).
+Exam details: 80 questions in 60 minutes.
+85% pass mark. $200 USD (around £160).
 Lifetime validity, no renewal fees.

-What Scrum Masters earn in the UK
+What Scrum Masters actually earn in the UK

 • UK average: £57,535